supercodingninja/Portfolio_Discover-Frederick-Thomas/ReadMe.md

 # Repository: Portfolio_Discover-Frederick-Thomas
 ##### [Deployed Application](https://supercodingninja.github.io/Portfolio_Discover-Frederick-Thomas/)

 #### © 2020-Present All Rights Reserved.
-Portfolio® is a registered trademark of Super Coding Ninja™  All material must be cited or credited, when using material (free to use).
+Portfolio_Discover-Frederick-Thomas® is a registered trademark of Super Coding Ninja™  All material must be cited or credited, when using material (free to use).

 ## Table of Contents
 * [Repository Description](#Repository-Description)